MahmoudMRefaie/Electronic-Shop/README.md

 # Electronic-Shop
-E-Commerce Application to buy and sell electronic devices online the applicaiton show how to deal with `Firebase`
+E-Commerce Application to buy and sell electronic devices online the application show how to deal with `Firebase`

 ## Technologies and Tools used
 1. `Firebase Authentication`